The IMarEST is committed to protecting and respecting your privacy.

 We are the Institute of Marine Engineering, Science and Technology (‘IMarEST’), the international professional body and learned society for all marine professionals.

-The IMarEST is a registered charity in England and Wales (charity number 212992), and is supported by two wholly-owned subsidiaries (MAREST (S) PTE.
-LTD., Singapore registration number 201220044C and Marine Learning Alliance Ltd, UK company number 09188277) – collectively the IMarEST Group.
+The IMarEST is a registered charity in England and Wales (charity number 212992), and is supported by the following wholly-owned subsidiaries; MAREST (S) PTE.
+LTD. (Singapore registration number 201220044C); Marine Exhibitions Limited (company no: 09235513) and Marine Management (Holdings) Limited (company no: 01100685) – collectively the IMarEST Group.
 The IMarEST is also supported by a local network of IMarEST branches run by elected volunteers.

 The Guild of Benevolence of the IMarEST (‘the Guild’) is an independent registered charity in England and Wales (charity number 208727) that provides assistance to those in need within the marine community and their dependants worldwide.
 Whilst the Guild’s webpages are part of the IMarEST’s website, the Guild has published its own Privacy Notice regarding its use of personal information.